 When we make these public displays of forgiveness and when we don’t demand uncompromising and stone cold justice for these Satanic and ritualistic acts being committed against black people, we embolden the next white supremacists to kill the next 12-year-old Tamir Rice or the next pregnant Pamela Turner.
 Punishment is supposed to act as a deterrent for crime, and we as black people need to send the message, if you harm black people, there are going to extremely harsh punishments, such as life in prison without the chance of parole.

 Too many of us fall for the propaganda and we don’t want to believe that white supremacy running rampant in these law enforcement agencies is as bad all that.

 And, the media knows this about us.
 So, expect to see images like this floating around in the news cycle pretty soon here, and, just like you’ll see in the comment section of this embedded post (the post has since been deleted so I only have the screenshot), expect too many of us take the bait.

 Black people, understand, you are in mortal danger 24/7, and, as is the case with Tatiana Jefferson and Botham Jean, just because you’re not looking for a fight, white supremacy will end up on your doorstep looking for you.

-Sharing posts like these and making public displays of forgiveness is severely off-code, and inspires the next white supremacist to murder one of us because they figure, if black people are fine with and even trying to befriend the very people killing them and I’m probably going to get off easy for doing, well, why don’t go head and be the next Amber Guyger or Aaron Dean.
+Sharing posts like these and making public displays of forgiveness is severely off-code, and inspires the next white supremacist to murder one of us because they figure, “If black people are fine with and even trying to befriend the very people killing them and I’m probably going to get off easy for doing, well, why don’t I go ahead and be the next Amber Guyger or Aaron Dean.”

 #PoethnicJustice #Empowerment #Racism #PeopleOfColor #Community #CommunitiesOfColor #SystematicRacism #PoliceBrutality #BlackLivesMatter